 Today, the U.S. military is the world’s largest employer, with close to 3.5 million personnel employed in one way or another.
 The U.S. Department of Defense hires more people than any other organization or corporation in the world.
 By contrast, Wal-Mart, the largest private company, has 2.2 million employees worldwide.

 Military personnel work in a variety of jobs, and many never see combat at all.
 After their service, they go on to hold important civilian jobs in many fields including information security, IT, commercial airline flight, corporate management, and more.

 Military Appreciation Month honors everyone who has served in a branch of the U.S. military and reminds us that we owe many of our freedoms to the sacrifices made by military personnel.
 The month-long celebration was formally introduced by Senator John McCain in 1999, using a month that marks many important military anniversaries to highlight the contributions of our troops.
 In addition to keeping the country safe during wartime, the U.S. military also conducts important research that has led to many important and useful civilian technologies that we use every day like GPS, canned food, and jet engines.

 Military Appreciation Month timeline

 President Clinton's "Don't Ask Don't Tell" policy, which barred openly gay or bisexual people from military service, is repealed by a federal appeals court and Congress.

-The United States drops two atomic bombs on the Japanese cities of Hiroshima and Nagasaki, killing more than 200,000 people, ending the war on the Eastern front, and marking the first and only time atomic weapons have been used in war.
+The United States drops two atomic bombs on the Japanese cities of Hiroshima and Nagasaki, killing more than 200,000 people, ending the war on the Western front, and marking the first and only time atomic weapons have been used in war.

 Robert E. Lee surrenders to General Grant at Appomattox Courthouse, ending the bloodiest conflict in American history.